revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 ```

-- Double-check locking: Here, we will be using a synchronized block of code within the getInstance method instead of making the whole method synchronized.
+- Double-check locking:We will be using a synchronized block of code within the getInstance method instead of making the whole method synchronized.
 This ensures that only a handful of threads have to wait only for the first time thereby not impacting the performance.

 ```java